JadedOhana6/consumerfinance/README.md

 4. Which issues and sub-issues are most common or most severe?
 -- Issue (all time): Managing an Account (24.17%); Sub-issue (all time): Deposit & Withdrawals (8.95%)

-6. How fast, and how timely are company responses to complaints?
+5. How fast, and how timely are company responses to complaints?
 -- Each company has an average timely response rate of 93.77%

-8. Which companies show the highest complaint rates relative to market share?
+6. Which companies show the highest complaint rates relative to market share?
--- Small Companies with No Enforcement history have the highest complaint rates relative to market share (avg 2.24K).
+-- Small Companies with No Enforcement history have the highest avg complaints per 1% share (2.25K).

-10. Do company traits (size tier, reputation, enforcement history) correlate with outcomes?
+7. Do company traits (size tier, reputation, enforcement history) correlate with outcomes?
 -- The smaller the size, the larger the avg complaints per 1% share.
-Companies in the small size tier have the highest avg complaints per 1% share, followed by the medium tier and the large tier.
+Companies in the small size tier have the highest avg complaints per 1% share (2.24K), followed by the medium tier (400.21) and the large tier (203.61).
 -- Companies with No Enforcement History score have higher (diff 0.54%) reputation scores than those with enforcement history.

-12. Do submission channels differ in response speed or outcomes?
+8. Do submission channels differ in response speed or outcomes?
---
+-- Yes.
+Complaints received via email and fax have the highest timely response rate (100%, 99.57%).
+The days between submitted and received is the lowest of all the submission channels (0.5 & 0.48)

+9. Others:
+-- Rate of timely response is the lowest in 2023 (77.92% vs 95.62% in 2022).
+50.66% in July, 18.13% in June.

 ## Interesting Features
 1. Created a button to display all filters.
 DAX formula below: